Echotengli/Echotengli.github.io/index.md

 title: "Home"
 ---

-I am now a double-degree PhD candidate at [Huazhong Agricultural University] (https://www.hzau.edu.cn/) (Wuhan, China) and [University of Groningen] (https://www.rug.nl/) (The Netherlands).
+I am now a double-degree PhD candidate at [Huazhong Agricultural University](https://www.hzau.edu.cn/) (China) and [University of Groningen](https://www.rug.nl/) (The Netherlands).

-My PhD project revolves collective consequences of bounded rationality in opinion dynamics in networks, using market concentration and vaccination opinion polarization as case studies.
-The social simulation using agent-based modeling is my main research method.
-You can find a more complete overview of my activities in my [CV] ({{site.github.url}}{% link cv.md %}).
+My PhD project explores the collective consequences of bounded rationality in opinion dynamics in networks, using agent-based modeling as the method and market concentration and vaccination opinion dynamics as case studies.
+Keywords include: opinion dynamics, decision-making, agent-based modeling, social complexity.
+You can find more of my work in [cv]({{site.github.url}}{% link cv.md %}).

-Some keywords related to my research are: opinion dynamics, decision-making, agent-based modeling, social complexity.